 Remove the tray from the oven and cook the roties on the direct flame from both sides till brown spots form.
 Smear with ghee and serve hot.

-If the yeast doesn’t bloom, it means that either the yeast has expired or the milk was too hot which killed the yeast.
-If the yeast has expired, you will have to buy a new packet and if the milk was too hot, then you can bloom the yeast again in less warm milk.
-Adding sugar is important to feed the yeast and help it grow.
-If the yeast hasn’t bloomed, then do not use it in the recipe, it will spoil the entire recipe.
+If the yeast doesn’t bloom, it means it has expired, or the milk was too hot, killing the yeast.
+If the yeast has expired, you will have to buy a new packet, and if the milk is too hot, then you can bloom the yeast again in less warm milk.
+Adding sugar is essential to feed the yeast and help it grow.
+If the yeast hasn’t bloomed, do not use it in the recipe; it will spoil the entire recipe.